apicco/mida.science/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+banner: We provide innovative Microscopy, Image, and Data Analysis solutions for Science.
 ---

-We provide innovative Microscopy, Image, and Data Analysis solutions for Science.